-- A set I is called indifferent for A and class C if changing A on any position in I keeps A in C. - For example I is indifferent ifor A for 1-genericity if anything I-equivalent to A is 1-generic. - (Day) a can compute a 1-generic B which can compute and indifferent subset of itself if a is not totally $< \omega^{\omega}$ -c.e..
-Conversely if a can do this it must not be totally ω -c.e.
+- A set I is called indifferent for A and class C if changing A on any position in I keeps A in C. - For example I is indifferent ifor A for 1-genericity if anything I-equivalent to A is 1-generic. - (Day) a can compute a 1-generic B which can compute and indifferent subset of itself if a is not totally $< \omega^{\omega}$ -c.a..
+Conversely if a can do this it must not be totally ω -c.a. - Nice open question to sort this one out.